 When it comes to choosing the best glue, it’s all based on your preference since all these products will get the job done.
-The aerosol spray cans allow for the easiest way to upholder your panels from off the shelf to gluing them since no extra tools are required.
-However, if you own an air compressor or have access to one, the Weldwood contact glues may be a better choice.
-The Weldwood glues allow you to use a spray gun-like typical upholstery shop methods.
+The aerosol spray cans allow for the easiest way to upholster your panels from off the shelf to gluing them since no extra tools are required.
+However if you own an air compressor or have access to one, the Weldwood contact glues may be a better choice.
+The Weldwood glues allow you to use a spray gun like typical upholstery shop methods.

 Now let’s take a look at Super 77 vs. HI-strength 90 spray pattern.

-As seen in this photo , the 3m super 77 sprays an evenly thin layer of glue while the 3m hi-strength 90 sprays a spiderweb-like pattern that mimics using a spray gun.
-Both can be bought just about anywhere, don’t require equipment, and make it easy for you to spray.
+As seen in this photo, the 3m super 77 sprays an even, thin layer of glue while the 3m hi-strength 90 sprays a spiderweb-like pattern that mimics using a spray gun.
+Both can be purchased just about anywhere, don’t require equipment, and make it easy for you to spray.
 You should also take into consideration how many cans you’ll need to glue your fabric/vinyl to your custom trunk kit.
-While both are great to tools to bond your material to our panels, we recommend the hi-strength 90 over the Super 77.
+While both are great tools to bond your material to our panels, we recommend the hi-strength 90 over the Super 77.
 The hi-strength 90 has a better hold overall.

-Now let’s compare the Welwood contact cement and the Weldwood Top & Trim contact adhesive in the photos below.
-Both were sprayed using a siphon feed spray you can find at your local hardware store or harbor freight.
+Now let’s compare the Weldwood contact cement and the Weldwood Top & Trim contact adhesive in the photos below.
+Both were sprayed using a siphon feed spray gun which you can find at your local hardware store or Harbor Freight.
 You can also order one from Amazon with prices starting at $20.
 The Top & Trim is somewhat lighter as well as thinner than the contact cement.
 However, both spray patterns were the same.
 They also did not have to be thinned to be used with the spray gun.
 If needed, you can use a roller or brush, but we recommend the spray gun for better coverage.
-One benefit of using spray guns is that the glue can stay inside the gun, so you don’t have to clean it out after each use.
+One benefit of using spray guns is that the glue stays inside the gun, so you don’t have to clean it out after each use.

-Here is an example of a siphon feed gun we used for the process of spraying our custom trunk kits.
-You can purchase an inexpensive gun sold at harbor freight.
+Here is an example of the siphon feed gun we used for the process of spraying our custom trunk kits.
+You can purchase an inexpensive gun sold at Harbor Freight.